shape

 Frequently Asked Questions

-There is no single "best" medication — it depends on your symptoms and medical history.
-For acute anxiety, doctors most commonly prescribe alprazolam (Xanax) or lorazepam (Ativan).
+There is no single "best" medication, it depends on your symptoms and medical history.
+For acute anxiety, doctors most commonly prescribe alprazolam (alprazolam) or lorazepam (lorazepam).
 For physical symptoms like racing heart and trembling, propranolol (a beta-blocker) is often recommended.
 Always consult your doctor to find the right option for you.

 Yes.
 Magnesium glycinate, L-theanine, passionflower extract, and valerian root all show some evidence for anxiety relief.
 While none are as potent as prescription medication, they can help take the edge off mild to moderate flight anxiety when combined with breathing techniques and cognitive strategies.

 This is often the most effective approach.
 Medication provides short-term relief so you can actually get on the plane, while CBT builds lasting skills that eventually make the medication unnecessary.
-Research shows that CBT alone has a 90% success rate for specific phobias, and medication can make the early stages of therapy more manageable.
+CBT alone has an 85-90% clinical improvement rate (Öst, 1996; Wolitzky-Taylor et al., 2008) for specific phobias, and medication can make the early stages of therapy more manageable.